A Discovery of Witches was my first review and the first day I started blogging on 6th Feb 2011. This version has been updated.

 With such a hefty tome you might understandably think there would be times when you would be bored – I didn’t find this at all.
 The way the writing flows leads you on from the foundation to each pivotal point.
 The timing of the next turn comes at exactly the right time to keep your imagination fired and you are led seamlessly on.

-A Discovery of Witches is a debut novel and the first of a trilogy.
+A Discovery of Witches is a debut novel and the first in the All Souls series.
 I’m eagerly waiting for what comes next so that I can again immerse myself in this world!